agentsoz/matsim-melbourne/scenarios/2017-11-scenario-by-kai-from-vista/README.md

 Very initial scenario, trying to be maximally pragmatic.
 Elements:
 * VISTA data translated 1:1 to MATSim plans.
-All activity types and modes are retained and automatically copied into a file which now shows up as baseConfig.xml .
+All activity types and modes are retained and automatically copied into a file.  `config.xml` is then constructed from that.
 * VISTA persons do not have weight one; that aspect is ignored.

 ### Files contained

 The following list describes the files contained in the directory

-* baseConfig.xml -- see above
+* config.xml -- see above

 * comparisonConfigDump.xml -- cannot remember what this is